we-do-it-lu/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/4_burn_image.md

 The image burning method below uses the Debian image `LPi4A_Test_0425.7z` as an example .

 ### Get the burning tool
-The burning tool can be obtained from the Mega cloud disk and is found in the `burn_tool.zip` file.
+The burning tool can be obtained from the Mega cloud disk and is found in the `burn_tool.zip`.
-After decompresseion the fastboot binary is found in the win/linux/mac subfolders.
+After having unzipped the archive the fastboot binary is found in the win/linux/mac subfolders.

 ## How to enter burning mode